Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-04/10-proper-code/54-page.md

     <li>Indented Elements</li>
   </ol>

-  <p>There are many other unspoken rules you can Google, but those 3 are my major pet peeves when done poorly - <i>and I'm likely to call you out on them.</i></p>
+  <p>There are many other unspoken rules you can Google, but those three are my major pet peeves when done poorly - <i>and I'm likely to call you out on them.</i></p>
 </div>